About The Band

-All of us have "day" jobs as well, and have among us a doctor, a lawyer, a spy (oops, excuse me, "government worker"), a full-time mom, and a few professional musicians.
+All of us have "day" jobs as well, and have among us a doctor, a couple of lawyers, a spy (oops, excuse me, "government worker"), a full-time mom, and a few professional musicians.
 What we all share is a love of Big Band music.

 We would love to come and entertain you.
 We'll play for dances, weddings, socials, parties, fund raisers, or any other event where fun music is a must.